THE RULES OF THE REAL WAY TO DAKAR

 5. Every participant must hold and bring a passport valid for at least 6 months after the completion of the event and must meet visa requirements of each of the countries visited.

 6. Every participant must hold and bring a valid travel insurance for the countries visited.

-7. Every participant registered in the full categories to Dakar must hold and bring an International Vaccination Card with recorded vaccination against Yellow Fever as well as other requirements of the countries visited.
+7. Every participant registered in the full route from Morocco to Dakar must hold and bring an International Vaccination Card with recorded vaccination against Yellow Fever as well as other requirements of the countries visited.
 This may differ based on your country of origin.

-8. Every participant is fully responsible for his/her own border crossing and must provide all the required documents and fees to the border officials.
+8. Every participant is fully responsible for his/her own border crossings and must provide all the required documents and fees to the border officials.

 1. Every vehicle must pass the technical and document inspections before the start of the rally.
+All vehicles must fulfil the 1958 agreement for vehicle inspection.
 Only vehicles that satisfy all the requirements will be allowed to start.
-(With minor issues and with the specific permission of the Director of the rally, waivers can be granted at the start.)

 - Antiseptic solution

 - Thermal blanket

 - Pain killers